microsoft/Git-Credential-Manager-for-Mac-and-Linux/templates/Install.md

 ### Uninstall from Mac using Homebrew or Linux using Linuxbrew

-1. Run the GCM in `uninstall` mode, which will update the "global" Git configuration file (the one in your home folder):
+1. Run the ${project.shortname} in `uninstall` mode, which will update the "global" Git configuration file (the one in your home folder):

     ```
     ${project.artifactId} uninstall